 Below are the steps managers, academic chairs and supervisors are expected to follow in progressively disciplining an employee for poor performance or bad behavior.
 They are intended to be fair, and allow the employee opportunity for improvement where possible.
 It is important to note that the college retains the right to determine the sequence of discipline in any case.

-NOTE: Written warnings must be forwarded to the Chief Human Resources Officer or Assistant Director of Human Resources prior to review with the employee.
+NOTE: Written warnings must be forwarded to the Chief Human Resources Officer or Director for Employee Engagement & Experience prior to review with the employee.

 The supervisor should inform the employee of the nature of the unsatisfactory performance and indicate the improvement expected in a face-to-face meeting.
 The supervisor will make a written notation of the discussion for his or her own records to document that the oral warning was given.

 If the unsatisfactory performance continues or reoccurs, the supervisor will again discuss the problem with the employee and the employee will be given a written warning which will state the nature of the unsatisfactory performance, the improvement expected, and the time frame in which the improvement should occur.
 A copy of the letter will be sent to Human Resources and placed in the employee’s file.